thomascarman/SPRequest/README.md

 // If URL is undefined it will use the SharePoint URL available

-// create a new instance passing in a desired url. import SPRequest from "../siteassets/app/sprequest/index.js";
+// create a new instance passing in a desired url. import SPRequest from "SPRequest";
 const spReq = new SPRequest("URL");

-// Or use the predefined value spRequest import { spRequest as spReq } from "../siteassets/app/sprequest/index.js";
+// Or use the predefined value spRequest.
+Uses "_spPageContextInfo.siteAbsoluteUrl" as default url. import { spRequest as spReq } from "SPRequest";
 ```

 To get a list's data.
 By default you will receive up to 100 items.